 CAN COMMUNITY OR CORPORATE GROUPS VOLUNTEER?

 Yes!
 Boston Area Gleaners can host groups during the height of the harvest season.
 Please review our Group Volunteering page to learn more and submit an interest form for your team.

 Since we began in 2004, the Gleaners have grown significantly—thanks to your support and the partnership of many farmers and community programs.
 In 2019, for the first time, the Gleaners exceeded one million pounds of produce distributed in a single year.
-In 2020, with new collaborations for emergency relief, we distributed over 8 million pounds.
+In 2022 we distributed over 4 million pounds.

 where does the food come from & where does it go?